 There is no waiving of the VA appraisal on a VA loan.
 This is because for the Department of Veterans Affairs to back the loan the property must meet the minimum property requirements.
 In other words, the appraisal is a non-negotiable step that anyone who takes out a VA loan has to be prepared for.

 However, you can get a minimum property requirements waiver in certain cases.
 The MPR waiver is issued on a case-by-case basis.
 You may be able to get the Department of Veterans Affairs to waive some requirements if:

 At the end of the day, this is a decision made by the VA.

 Closing costs are a reality for most people taking out a mortgage to buy a home.
 However, one of the biggest advantages of VA loans is the limit on how much Veterans and military members have to pay in closing costs.

-But there are some costs the VA loan applicant should not have to pay for according to VA home loan rules.
+There are some costs you should not have to pay for.

-The VA borrower cannot be required to pay for appraisals requested by a third party.
-The borrower and the lender may request an appraisal, but if the seller or any other third party wanted an appraisal it would have to be paid for by the person or company making the request - that expense cannot be passed on to the borrower.
+For instance, you can't be required to pay for appraisals requested by a third party.
+You and your lender may request an appraisal, but if the seller or any other third party wants an appraisal it would have to be paid for by the person or company making the request.

-That includes situations where the lender or the seller want a reconsideration of value.
-It's perfectly acceptable under VA rules for the buyer to request a new appraisal and agree to pay for it; however, it is not permitted to charge the borrower if the lender or seller wants this work done.
-VA loan regulations forbid this, simply stating, "The veteran cannot pay for an appraisal requested by the lender or seller for reconsideration of value."
+This includes situations where the lender or the seller wants a reconsideration of value (ROV).
+It's perfectly acceptable under VA rules if you want to request, and agree to pay for, a new appraisal.
+But you should not be charged if the lender or seller wants this work done.